MicrosoftDocs/terminal/TerminalDocs/customize-settings/startup.md

 > [!IMPORTANT]
-> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview), version 1.7+.
+> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).

 <br />